Last Updated on August 8, 2023 by lindseymahoney

 This cool blue hue is a mixture of blue, green, and black pigment.
 Depending on the time of day, this color can shift from blue to a cool gray to create a relaxed and comfortable vibe.

-Cromarty is a beautiful greenish gray that looks a bit like pale blue in certain lighting.
+Cromarty is a beautiful greenish gray that looks light blue in spaces with lots of natural sunlight.
 I am considering this neutral color for my guest bedroom/office walls.

 Cromarty has the hue of a pale blue robins egg and is a great option for a soothing bedroom design.

-Another light and airy grayish green paint color is Silver Maple by Glidden.
+Another light and airy grayish green paint colour is Silver Maple by Glidden.
 Blue green colors with a higher LRV have a fresh and soothing feel to them.

 In the Moment was chosen as Behrs Color of the Year in 2017 and is a “restorative blue green hue” meant to soothe and relax.